revk/ESP32-Faikin/README.md

 ## Flashing code

 You will need to connect a suitable programming lead.
 Boards have a header for USB.
 The very latest design (expected on Amazon around Sep 2024) has a tag-connect compatible header for a [TC2030-USB-NL](https://www.tag-connect.com/product/tc2030-usb-nl) lead.

+See [https://github.com/revk/ESP32-RevK](https://github.com/revk/ESP32-RevK) for more details of how to flash the files easily.